kushal46/sliding-puzzle/README.md

 <h2>Features</h2>
-Simple and clean UI
+*Simple and clean UI
-Random puzzle generation
+*Random puzzle generation
-Timer to track time taken to solve the puzzle
+*Timer to track time taken to solve the puzzle
-Move counter to track the number of moves made
+*Move counter to track the number of moves made
-Win detection and message
+*Win detection and message

 <h2>Installation</h2>
-1.Clone the repository
+1. Clone the repository
-2.Navigate to the project directory
+2. Navigate to the project directory
-3.Open the index.html file in your web browser to start the game.
+3. Open the index.html file in your web browser to start the game.

 <h2>How to Play</h2>
 Click on a tile adjacent to the empty space to move it.
 The objective is to arrange the tiles in order from 1 to 8, with the empty space in the bottom right corner.